-Things get a little better when you focus on top rated horses that are also clear favourites.
+Things get a little better when you focus on top rated horses that are also clear favorites.
 They win over 41% of the time, but you still lose 3.82% on Betfair since 2015.
-Even backing odds-on favourites leave you with a loss of almost 3%.
+Even backing odds-on favorites leave you with a loss of almost 3%.

 What about horses moving up or down in Class?
 Horses moving up could still be in the midst of a hot streak whereas horses moving down might be too good for lower grade company.
 Let’s find out.

 Horses in Flat races are by far the most interesting option.
 By adding in a drop in class, backing top rated horses goes from a loss of 6.75% to a loss of just 0.39%; even though the win ratio drops slightly.
 Horses that drop to Class 3 races (from Class 2) provide 42% profit since 2015, but alas, this figure is a mirage as it is boosted by a remarkable 2015.

 This strategy is a complete money pit!
 You will suffer double digit losses betting on all three codes for any horse taking a step up in class.
 Indeed, it is worth laying these horses as doing so in All-Weather races yields a profit of over 9% since 2015.

 This is the final set of statistics I will look at and involves horses within specific OR ranges competing in races of a certain Class.
 Rather than going through the long list of data I researched, here are the highlights:

 - Horses with OR 45-50 in Flat, Class 6 Handicap Races = 6.3% ROI